 This certificate course is designed to offer opportunities in the field of aging for those who work with older adults.
 Participants will explore the major challenges facing our aging population and discover the many resources currently available to this group.
 This certificate is ideal for caregivers, patient advocates, senior activity directors, entrepreneurs, legal and medical practitioners or anyone who has desire to improve the lives of individuals in this demographic.

-High school diploma or equivalent, completion of our Basic Skills Assessment and submission of the Program Application.
-Working knowledge of computers and access to a computer and the Internet are required.
+High school diploma or equivalent.
+Working knowledge of computers and access to a computer and the internet are required.